This article originally appeared on Noisey UK.

 "Not from the east, nothing ain't pearly / I'm from the west where the yats sniff Shirley / And everybody's got a home gym and a nursery"

 It seems like the expenditure was worth it, not least because we get to see his bromance with London MC Dave continue to blossom on camera.
-Although Dave is probably most known for "Wanna Know", a track that has since been blessed with a remix from Drake, he arguably broke out at the same same as AJ Tracey on their monumental collaboration "Thiago Silva", easily one of the best grime tunes of 2016.
+Although Dave is probably most known for his break-out hit "Wanna Know", a track that has since been blessed with a remix from Drake, he arguably broke out at the same same as AJ Tracey on their monumental collaboration "Thiago Silva", easily one of the best grime tunes of 2016.
 Individually, AJ and Dave are great MCs, but together they make an iconic duo.
-Their back-to-back bars over the trap inflected flip of Prince Rapid's "Pied Piper" is nothing short of spine-tingling.
+Their back-to-back bars over the trap inflected flip of Prince Rapid's "Pied Piper", for instance, is nothing short of spine-tingling.

 Tracey used to share a room with his little brother.
 They both slept in adjacent single beds and took turns hanging out in there – when Tracey was in the bedroom, his brother would often be in the living room, chatting with their mum (an ex-drum and bass DJ who Tracey took as his +1 to the MOBO Awards this year), and vice versa.
 One day when she wasn't home the pair shared some music. "[My brother] was playing music kinda loud," remembers Tracey.
 "He only loves old school hip-hop, so for him to be listening to a UK artist means they're good.
 I was like, 'Who's this?'
 And he was like, 'This guy Dave.'
 I sat down next to him, turned him up, took him in.
 I was like, 'Yeah, he's hard man.'"